 FBT goes Woo for Fat in the sequel to Hard Boiled.
 Cue the doves and slo-mo.

 Ever since ET almost destroyed the game industry trying to phone home, games based on movies have been generally lame.
 For every decent ‘based on’ like Mad Max or The Warriors you get something like 007 Legends; Tie-Ins are always without question, shit.
 And then there’s the game-sequels.
-Alien Isolation might have made a good go of it, but then Colonial Marines ruined it, as did Robocop (2003), Ghostbusters the Video Game, even Wreck-It-Ralph; a sequel based on a movie based on video games?
-The game sequel genre isn’t littered with greats.
+Alien Isolation might have made a good go of it, The Thing was a good try, and Colonial Marines?
+Well, I liked it...
+Still, the game-as-film-sequel genre isn’t littered with greats.
 But this is Stranglehold, exec’ed by John Woo, who’s atheistic shooters have attempted to emulate since Max Payne.
 We’re ‘Tequila’ Yuen, a cop who, in slow-motion, burst onto our screens dual-wielding his way through Hard Boiled.
 It’s got slow-motion doves in it.
 That’s a movie I can play.

 The setting, Hong Kong.
 The case, a missing policeman.
 The Captain’s orders, send a team.
 The Tequila, goes alone.
 After surviving the trap, Tequila get sucked into a Triad war while dealing with police corruption and a personal reason to go rogue.